 A full list of C. rogersii biology and ecology related research is available here.

 More IMAS publications on this research are available here.

 Tasmanian abalone industry stakeholders have been working on mitigation options for the Longspined Sea Urchin for many years.

-The Tasmanian Abalone Council (TACL) Board determined that the best way to assist the fledgling Longspined Sea Urchin industry was to partially offset the cost of harvesting until such time as the industry “got on its feet”.
-The Board's view was that an appropriate harvest subsidy would accelerate the growth of a “new” export industry for Tasmania as well as reduce the degradation of productive abalone habitat by Longspined Sea Urchins.
+The Tasmanian Abalone Council (TACL) Board determined that the best way to assist the fledgling Longspined Sea Urchin industry was to partially offset the cost of harvesting until such time as the industry 'got on its feet'.
+The Board's view was that an appropriate harvest subsidy would accelerate the growth of a new export industry for Tasmania, and would reduce the degradation of productive abalone habitat by Longspined Sea Urchins.